To get Funeral Payment you must:

 - the parent of a baby stillborn after 24 weeks of pregnancy

-- the parent of the deceased child, if they were under 16 (or under 20 and not in full-time education)
+- the parent or person responsible for a deceased child who was under 16 (or under 20 and in approved education or training)

-You (or your partner) must get one of:
+You (or your partner) must get one or more of the following:

 - Income Support

 - income-based Jobseeker’s Allowance

 - income-related Employment and Support Allowance

 - the disability or severe disability element of Working Tax Credit

 You can still claim Funeral Payment if you’ve applied for these benefits and you’re waiting to hear about your claim.